 - 'above rail network' financial reporting that covers rail logistics services to freight markets, Ferry services for rail and road freight markets, passengers with private vehicles, passenger rail services for public transport (commuter) and tourism (Scenic) markets and property management, development for rail operations and third-party land use that funded through operating cash flows, external borrowings, shareholder investment programme to renew commercial assets to improve performance.

-- 'below rail network' financial reporting that covers Infrastructure, core maintenance, renewals and improvements programme of the national rail network for all rail users that is is funded by the Government through the Rail Network Investment Programme, track access agreements from all rail users including Kiwirail, Waka Kotahi/New Zealand Transport Agency land transport fund and any additional funding from the Government.
+- 'below rail network' financial reporting that covers Infrastructure, core maintenance, renewals and improvements programme of the national rail network for all rail users that is funded by the Government through the Rail Network Investment Programme, track access agreements from all rail users including Kiwirail, with additional funding from New Zealand Transport Agency/Waka Kotahi land transport fund and any additional funding directly from the Government.

 On the 9th October 2022, the Government announced to retain Kiwirail Holdings Ltd commercial business model as a State Owned Enterprise.